ky-42/personal-site/server/README.md

   "content_type": "blog",
   "slug": "making-friends",
   "title": "How To Make Friends",
-  "content_desc": "It can be tough but theres a simple solution", "body": "# Its simple\n\nTalk to people"
+  "description": "It can be tough but theres a simple solution", "body": "# Its simple\n\nTalk to people"
 }
 ```